esturzu/dingOS/README.md

 ## About

-A distributed OS a microkernel design that will emulate Linux. dingOS is event-driven and binary-compatible.
+A distributed OS with a microkernel design that aims to emulate Linux. dingOS is event-driven and binary-compatible.

 Written in C++ and uses ARM64 architecture.
 We will run it on a Raspberry Pi 3B.
 We will have access to two.